Coarse Alexander duality for pairs and applications: Coarse Alexander duality

-As discussed in Corollary~\ref{cor:InducedByApproximating}, a chain map that is a coarse embedding induces a dual chain map of compactly supported cochain complexes.
-In the present setting, we get an induced chain map
+As discussed in Corollary~\ref{cor:InducedByApproximating}, a chain map that is a coarse embedding induces a dual cochain map of compactly supported cochain complexes.
+In the present setting, we get an induced cochain map

 The connecting homomorphism $\boundary$ of the reduced homology long exact sequence of the pair $(X,Y^{R+E})$ is an isomorphism in every dimension because $X$ is acyclic.
 Consider, for each fixed $k$, the map $A^{R+E} \colon \widetilde{H}_{n-k-1}(Y^{R+E}) \to H_c^k (Z)$ defined by the following composition of homomorphisms: